MasteraSnackin/LibrarySystem/README.md

-More information about using the library system is contained in LibrarySystem.pds or in video.7z archive which contains a video guide through presentation.
+More information about using the library system is contained in LibrarySystem.pdf or in video.7z archive which contains a video guide through presentation.